Exclusive: All-New 2027 Ford Explorer SUV Review and Prices

 2027 Ford Explorer Engine

-The standard Active, ST-Line, and Platinum trims come with a 2.3-liter turbocharged four-cylinder engine producing 300 horsepower and 310 lb-ft of torque.
-The ST trim is powered by a 3.0-liter turbocharged V-6 producing 400 horsepower and 415 lb-ft of torque, and this V-6 is also optional for the Platinum trim.
+The base Active, ST-Line, Tremor, and Platinum trims are equipped with a 2.3-liter turbocharged four-cylinder engine producing 300 horsepower and 310 pound-feet of torque.
+The ST trim is powered by a 3.0-liter turbocharged V-6 engine producing 400 horsepower and 415 pound-feet of torque, and this V-6 engine is also optional on the Tremor and Platinum trims.

 Towing and Load Capacity